joelhawksley/identity/components/slides.md

     message =
       if total_lines_count > expected_usage_count
-        "\nIt looks like you're adding a usage of the Primer State component.
-If you can, try and use Primer::State instead of building it manually.
-To ignore this message, increment the counter.\n" else
+        "\nTry to use Primer::State, or increment the counter.\n" else
-        "\nIt looks like you're removing a usage of the Primer State component.
-You rock!
-Please decrement the counter in this test.\n" end
+        "\nYou're removing a usage of the Primer State component, please decrement the counter.\n" end

     assert_equal total_lines_count, expected_usage_count, message